brentopc/firesiren/README.md

 ## Using

-If a fire call comes in that has an attached postal, the nearest fire siren is triggered
+If a fire call comes in that has an attached postal, the nearest configured fire siren is triggered

 ## Installation